alaurenson/Shantou-2018/Assembly/README.md

 - [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 To check whether you have them:

+Open a command prompt like we used today - do NOT type `bash`!
+Use the normal windows command prompt.

 ```
 # For Python, you'll notice the command line change from bash's '$' to Python's '>>>'.
 $ python